rufatkiu/spotsearch/docs/dev/reST.rst

    is flexible.
 To get best results in the generated output format, install ImageMagick_ and Graphviz_.

 Searx's sphinx setup includes: :ref:`linuxdoc:kfigure`.
-Scaleable here means;
+Scalable here means;
-scaleable in sense of the build process.
+scalable in sense of the build process.
 Normally in absence of a converter tool, the build process will break.
 From the authors POV it’s annoying to care about the build process when handling with images, especially since he has no access to the build process.
 With :ref:`linuxdoc:kfigure` the build process